UglyToad/PdfPig/README.md

 ### Document Structure

-The document now has a Structure member:
+The `PdfDocument` has a Structure member:

     UglyToad.PdfPig.Structure structure = document.Structure;